openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ##### Make an Enemy

-Soaring over the skyline of New Tokyo, two gangs of Mech Punks settle their differences in the only way they know how: plasma blasts and scatter missiles.
+Soaring over the skyline of New Tokyo, two gangs of Psi-mech Punks settle their differences in the only way they know how: plasma blasts and scatter missiles.
 Trish sends a heat-seeking warhead to finish off one of her foes, but her roll comes up short.
-The GM lets the missile hit, destroying the enemy mech and sending it hurtling through the windows of the Dentsu Building.
+The GM lets the missile hit, destroying the enemy mecha and sending it hurtling through the windows of the Dentsu Building.
 Within moments, the Dentsu security bots have joined the fray and begin unloading their ion cannons on the mechs without prejudice.

 ##### Lose a Friend